 The Adobe Flash Player, used to provide services such as iPlayer through web browsers or web-based games, is also capable of storing information on your device.
 However, these cookies cannot be controlled through your web browser.
 Some web browser manufacturers are developing solutions to allow you to control these through your browser, but at the present time, if you wish to restrict or block Flash Cookies, then you must do this on the Adobe website.

 Please be aware that restricting the use of Flash Cookies may affect the features available to you, for example, the auto resume feature in BBC iPlayer.

 Do Not Track (DNT) browser setting

 DNT is a feature offered by some browsers which, when enabled, sends a signal to websites to request that your browsing is not tracked, such as by third party ad networks, social networks and analytic companies.
-This website does not currently respond to DNT requests, however, you may opt-out of tracking on this website, including analytics (and tailored advertising if you are visiting from outside the UK), by changing your cookie settings here.
+BBC websites do not currently respond to DNT requests, however, you may opt-out of tracking on bbc.co.uk and bbc.com, including analytics (and tailored advertising if you are visiting from outside the UK), by changing your cookie settings here.

 A uniform standard has not yet been adopted to determine how DNT requests should be interpreted and what actions should be taken by websites and third parties.
 The BBC will continue to review DNT and other new technologies and may adopt a DNT standard once available.

 We sometimes embed photos and video content from websites such as flickr and YouTube.
 Pages with this embedded content may present cookies from these websites.
 Similarly, when you use one of the share buttons on a BBC website, a cookie may be set by the service you have chosen to share content through.
 The BBC does not control the dissemination of these cookies and this tool will not block cookies from those websites.
 You should check the relevant third party website for more information about these.